 Many students will ask how much time to dedicate to studying for the DAT.
 The prep courses advise 8-12 weeks to prepare and 200-250 hours of studying total.
 With that number, you can schedule studying around your work or school hours.
 Find the sweet spot between cramming and forgetting what you taught yourself at the beginning of your DAT journey.

-I find that applicants normally study the academic subjects and disregard the “practice makes perfect” sections like perceptual ability and reading comprehension.
+I find that applicants normally study academic subjects and disregard the “practice makes perfect” sections like perceptual ability and reading comprehension.
 It is important to aim to dedicate an hour daily to the PAT.
 The more shapes, keyholes, and angles you are exposed to, the easier it will be to choose the correct answer on test day.
-I found DAT Bootcamp to be the most helpful and cost effective resource for the PAT.
+I found DAT Bootcamp to be the most helpful and cost-effective resource for the PAT.
 There is a generator for each of the six PAT sections, allowing test takers an endless supply of practice problems.

-In terms of preparing for the academic sections, I used a limited number of resources to stay cost efficient and prevent feeling overwhelmed.
-If you are someone who is needs guidance to stick with a schedule, like myself, I advise taking a class for the provided content material and structure.
+In terms of preparing for the academic sections, I used a limited number of resources to stay cost-efficient and prevent feeling overwhelmed.
+If you are someone who needs guidance to stick with a schedule, like myself, I advise taking a class for the provided content material and structure.
 Ideally, the student will finish the 6-8 week course with all the content material completed and most of the flashcards memorized.
 I used Kaplan to guide me through the DAT and found their practice exams, flashcards, and textbook extremely helpful.
 Again, repetition is key, so even if you do not have a course to follow, try to take a practice exam every week in order to see your progress and areas that may need extra focus.

 Practice tests are a vital part of the DAT study regimen.
-The test is long, and in order to prevent test-day exhaustion, you should practice how to sit sustained for 4 hours while simultaneously using brain power.
-Once you have completed a test, go over the incorrect answers and see why you may have missed them.
+The test is long, and in order to prevent test-day exhaustion, you should practice how to sit sustained for 4 hours while simultaneously using brainpower.
+Once you have completed a test, go over the incorrect answers, and see why you may have missed them.
 This method of correcting exams allows students to see what types of questions they are missing most frequently.
 Each practice exam should refine your study topics.

 In addition to the course, I used three other outlets that, when split with my test-taking peers, cost me less than $120.
 The invaluable chemistry and organic chemistry videos by Chad from Coursesaver, DAT Bootcamp for the most test-like practice questions, and DAT Destroyer for Quantitative Reasoning.